*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

-Naturally, the side of the planet facing the Sun would have to put up with a lot more solar radiation, but unlike Earth, there isn’t much that would be damaged on the surface of Mars.
+Naturally, the side of the planet facing the Sun would have to put up with a lot more solar radiation, but unlike Earth, there isn’t much that would be damaged on the Martian surface.

 There’s no vegetation or animals to die, no water to be evaporated, or anything like that.

 Truthfully, the biggest change would simply be the temperature on that side of the planet, since it would never get to face the relatively cooler side of the depths of space.
 But there wouldn’t be much harm in this.

 Even the side permanently facing the Sun would still have “seasons,” so to speak, since that is determined by the tilt of the planet, not by the speed of its rotation or orbit.

 It’s worth noting that Mars is relatively far from the Sun, meaning the effects of tidal locking on it would be partially mitigated.